-To HCD: The HCD prefers submittal of the HE APR via an Excel workbook through its online portal system.
-You can also submit the HE APR via email to apr@hcd.ca.gov as an Excel workbook attachment, do not send a scanned or PDF version of the form via the portal or email.
+To HCD: The HCD prefers the submittal of the HE APR via an Excel workbook through its online portal system.
+Agencies can also submit the HE APR via email to apr@hcd.ca.gov with an attached Excel workbook.
+Do not send a scanned or PDF version of the form via the portal or email.

 To OPR: Agencies should submit a copy of the HE APR to OPR in the same format as submitted to HCD.
 Agencies may submit by email at opr.apr@opr.ca.gov.
-For emailed HE APR, confirmation emails will be sent within two weeks of submission.
+For emailed HE APRs, HCD will email a confirmation receipt within two weeks of submission.